robrides/methodoverloading/overloadOverride.md

 Which of these make up the method signature?

-  * The name of the method, along with its list of parameter datatypes, is termed the method's _signature_.
+  * The name of the method, along with its list of parameter datatypes, in order, is termed the method's _signature_.

 > #### signature
 > A method's name and list of parameter datatypes.